-Responsible Conduct of Research
+Responsible and Ethical Conduct of Research

 Research integrity is foundational to our scholarship, creative work and core identity as MSU Spartans.
 It is not only required by rules (including federal, state, research sponsors, and MSU's research and training policies), integrity is essential for our research to have legitimacy and impact.
-Research integrity is so important to our development as scholars and creators that the Graduate School has developed minimum education requirements for all graduate students regarding the Responsible Conduct of Research, Scholarship, and Creative Activities (RCRSA, RCR for short).
+Research integrity is so important to our development as scholars and creators that the Graduate School has developed minimum education requirements for all graduate students regarding the Responsible and Ethical Conduct of Research, Scholarship, and Creative Activities (RCRSA, RECR for short).
+There are required hours of participation in the RECR- see the website for details.
+These must be completed or MSU will not allow completion of a graduate degree.

-The Graduate School's RCR program requires (a) initial, basic education, and (b) supplemental, refresher training (see diagram).
+The Graduate School's RECR program requires (a) initial, basic education, and (b) discussion-based workshops (see diagram).
 Both Plan A and Plan B Master's students must complete CITI modules in their first year.
 The CITI modules are online.
 Plan A students will usually need to complete the CITI modules for year two.
 Students also must complete six hours of discussion-based training before graduation.
-These are traditionally done in face-to-face sessions but currently are done online.
 See the graduate website for the schedule and details.
-The university's tracking system Ability and Campus Solutions will automatically keep track of all completed units.
+The university's tracking system Ability and SIS will automatically keep track of all completed units.